Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Automatic Degeneracies of a Node

 so in a general $1$-parameter deformation of a node, the number of $m^{\mathrm{th}}$-order weight-$1$ inflection points limiting to the node is given by $m(m-1)$. \item The weight-$2$ $m^{\mathrm{th}}$-order automatic degeneracies of a node, cut out analytically-locally by $xy = 0$, are given by the formulas

 \end{enumerate} \end{theorem} \begin{remark} Let $C$ be a projective integral Gorenstein curve with a node at a point $p \in C(k)$, and let $(\scr{L},W)$ be a linear system on $C$ such that $\dim_k W = m$ and such that the sequence of orders of vanishing of sections in $W$ along each branch of the node at $p$ is given by $(0, 1, 2, \dots, m-1)$.
-Then it is not hard to use~\eqref{eq-gattoricolfthm} to deduce that $\on{WL}_p(\scr{L},W) = \delta_p \cdot m(m-1) = m(m-1)$, because the $\delta$-invariant of a node is equal to $1$.
-Thus, in this case, it follows from part (a) of Theorem~\ref{thm-main2} that equality holds in~\eqref{eq-adwall}. \end{remark} \begin{remark} Note that in a general $2$-parameter deformation of a node, it follows from the fundamental formulas~\eqref{Eq:FundamentalFormula} and~\eqref{eq-fund2} that the number of $m^{\mathrm{th}}$-order weight-$2$ inflection points of either type limiting to the node is equal to $0$. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm-main2}]
+Then from~\eqref{eq-gattoricolfthm}, we deduce that $\on{WL}_p(\scr{L},W) = \delta_p \cdot m(m-1) = m(m-1)$, because the $\delta$-invariant of a node is equal to $1$ and because the Widland-Lax multiplicities of the two preimages of the node in the normalization are both $0$.
+Thus, in this case, it follows from part (a) of Theorem~\ref{thm-main2} that equality holds in~\eqref{eq-adwall}; i.e., we have that $\on{AD}_{(1)}^m(xy) = \on{WL}_p(\scr{L},W)$. \end{remark} \begin{remark} Note that in a general $2$-parameter deformation of a node, it follows from the formulas~\eqref{Eq:FundamentalFormula} and~\eqref{eq-fund2} that the number of $m^{\mathrm{th}}$-order weight-$2$ inflection points of either type limiting to the node is equal to $0$. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm-main2}]

 Let $X/B$ be a general $1$-parameter deformation of a planar ICIS germ $f \in k[[x,y]]$.
 Since we consider various different types of singularities in the sequel, we introduce the clearer notation $\on{P}^m(f) \coloneqq \scr{P}_{X/B}^m$ for the modules of principal parts.
 The first step is to find a basis of $\on{P}^m(f)^{\vee}$ that is ``nice enough'' to make it feasible to compute the automatic degeneracies of a node for every $m$.
 Before we can do this, however, we need a more explicit description of $\on{P}^m(f)$.
 Note that $\scr{O}_{B} = k[[t]]$ and that $\scr{O}_X$ is the $\scr{O}_{B}$-algebra given by